apache/airflow/docs/apache-airflow/howto/upgrading-from-1-10/upgrade-check.rst

 '''''''''''''''''''''''''''''''''''

-The Upgrade Check checks the configuration data from airflow.cfg, the meta data from the Airflow database, as well as the DAGs which have been set up in the current Airflow environment.
+The Upgrade Check checks the configuration data from airflow.cfg, the meta data from the Airflow database, as well as the Dags which have been set up in the current Airflow environment.

 Using the above results as an example, there are two specific problems which have been identified.